Gomango999/and-run/docs/README.md

 ```
 Compiles the code without running it.
 Just like `and run`, it will not recompile code if it is not necessary.
 This behaviour can be overridden with `-f`.

+If the cpp file name is not specified, it will automatically find the first cpp file alphabetically in the directory to compile.

 ### `and check`
 ```sh
 and check add.cpp
 ```
 Compiles and runs the code against all input files in the current directory that have a corresponding expected output file.
 For each one, it will display a colored input saying whether the program matches the expected output (AC), didn't match (WA) or crashed (RE).
 In the case of WA, it will display the difference between the two outputs.

+If the cpp file name is not specified, it will automatically find the first cpp file alphabetically in the directory to compile.

 ![](images/and_check.png)